Interface refresh of touch-screen ATM & CDM kiosks

 evaluate

-I added a button to allow user perform another transaction without re-inserting the card after the current service has been successfully executed.
+I added a button to allow users to perform another transaction without starting a new session.

 Controls exhibit modern design, and the touch interaction (pressed state) mimics the sensation of pressing a physical button.